Can Your Project Really Afford Any Contractor Default?

 Cash Flow: In a hot market, contractors are increasing their spending month over month as they take on more work – for labor, materials, equipment and subcontracts.
 In a contracting market, spending becomes less and less.
 Schedule pressure is also causing contractors to put more people on their jobs, increasing payrolls and putting a heavy strain on the contractors’ cash flow.

 Even though challenges still exist in times of economic prosperity, what separates the good from the great general contractors is how they mitigate these known issues through careful planning, talent management and budgeting.

 Conventional wisdom today says the bigger, more established contractors are “okay” and can’t fail.
-According to Monthly Labor Review, 20% of new construction firms fail in their first year of operation, and 70% have failed by the end of their seventh years.
-A Bizminer study of the 986,057 general contractors, operative builders, heavy construction contractors and special trade contractors operating in 2011 found that only 735,160 were still in business in 2013 – a 26.24% failure rate.
+According to Monthly Labor Review, 20 percent of new construction firms fail in their first year of operation, and 70 percent have failed by the end of their seventh years.
+A Bizminer study of the 986,057 general contractors, operative builders, heavy construction contractors and special trade contractors operating in 2011 found that only 735,160 were still in business in 2013 – a 26.24 percent failure rate.

 Image courtesy of Zurich

 Today’s projects are moving fast and with the potential in an upturn to be 3X greater for contractor default, can you really afford to have even the smallest contractor on your job go down…let alone a big one?